The Neuroscience of Love: Why Your Heart Hurts

 The Neuroscience of Love In The Age Of Phones And Social Media

 I often see clients whose hearts hurt more from what they imagine than from what is actually happening.
-The neuroscience of love recognizes that your brain is built to complete patterns.
+The neuroscience of love recognizes that your neural network is built to complete patterns.
 If you already fear being ignored or replaced, you will notice anything that seems to confirm that story.
 Once again, this does not mean you are irrational.
 It means the neuroscience of love is working with the predictions and memories it already has.

 Practical Ways To Work With The Neuroscience of Love